secretGeek/til/powershell/Get_All_Available_Modules.md

-# Use Get Module to list all available modules (packages)
+# Use Get-Module to list all available modules (packages)

 You might think that